itsmehere/CS50AI/LectureNotes/Week6_Language.md

 ### Laplace Smoothing:

 Adding 1 to each value in our distribution.
-Pretending we've seen each vale one more time than we actually have.
+Pretending we've seen each vale one more time than we have.

 ### Summary:

 The main goal of naive bayes is to ignore words that appear to be equally likely in both positive and negative sentences.
-What really makes the difference when it comes to classification is when a probability for one word is much higher for one sentiment rather than another.
+What makes the difference when it comes to classification is when a probability for one word is much higher for one sentiment rather than another.

 ## Information Retrieval: